 Upon the installation of any new client equipment, DCO Systems recommends failover testing and provides support to each client to perform such tests.
-In addition, Switch's SLA/AUP recommends all clients perform self-administered failover tests on their equipment bi-annually throughout their deployment period.
+In addition, Switch's SLA / AUP recommends all clients perform selfadministered failover tests on their equipment bi-annually throughout their deployment period.
 At least once per year during the scheduled annual UPS maintenance, DCO Systems transfers each clients' critical load to a backup generator.
 This is a controlled (i.e. "closed") transfer, meaning that no loss of power occurs during the test.

 Switch maintains a library of additional policies and procedures to ensure its services are Tier 5 Platinum compliant and meet Switch's aggressive sustainability standards.
 Switch secures these policies on site, to avoid the security risks of espionage, terrorism, sabotage, and cyber-attack, inherent in unauthorized duplication, proliferation, or exploitation of these policies.
-If you would like additional detail or an on-site tour of Switch's facilities to inspect these policies, please contact the Investor Relations Team (investorrelations@switch.com) or the Switch Policy Team (policy@switch.com).
+If you would like additional detail or an on-site tour of Switch's facilities to inspect these policies, please contact the Switch Policy Team (policy@switch.com).